BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 And another time in the component internals to emit value changes from the form.

-As we now know that the map operator turned everything into a uni-cast observable again, we realize created a new `FormGroup` instance for every subscription.
+As we now know that the map operator turned everything into a uni-cast observable again, we realize that we created a new `FormGroup` instance for every subscription.
 The subscription in the template, as well as the subscription, happens internally over @Output().

 This can be solved by adding a multicast operator like `share` or `shareReplay` at the end of `formGroup$`.